microbiomedata/nmdc_notebooks/README.md

 This project uses `renv` for package management.
 After cloning the github repository, open the R project and run `renv::restore()` to make sure your packages match.
 To learn more about how renv works, [see this resource](https://rstudio.github.io/renv/articles/renv.html).

 ### Python

 This project uses pip paired with venv to manage dependencies.
+Note that requirements_dev.txt should be used for development dependencies, and requirements.txt should be used for production/binder dependencies (added manually and with discretion).

 #### To install the dependencies: